-Pear Berry Pie is a stunning pear pie like none you’ve ever seen!
-Whole juicy pears and blackberries and blueberries combine in a perfect, melt-in-your-mouth, all-butter pie crust.
+Pear Berry Pie is a stunning pear pie with juicy pears, blackberries and blueberries in a delicious flaky pastry crust.

-The pear gently poach until smooth and vibrantly ombre purple colored from the berries.
+The pears gently poach in the berry syrup until smooth and vibrantly ombre purple colored.

 - Unsalted butter– sometimes called ‘sweet cream butter’, allows you to control the amount of salt when cooking and baking and is commonly called for in many recipes.
 To substitute salted butter reduce the amount of salt in the recipe.
 Plugrá Butter is the best-of-the-best and the trusted choice of expert bakers.
 Made right here at home with real milk from American dairy farms, it’s 82% butterfat (instead of 80% like most butters), and slow churned, with low moisture content for the creamiest flavor and best baking and cooking performance.